-THE BATTLE OF SALAMANCA: THE MAIN ENGAGEMENT
+THE BATTLE OF SALAMANCA: THE MAIN ENGAGEMEN

-WE must now turn from the exploits of Pakenham and the 3rd Division to deal with the great central attack of Wellington's frontal striking force, the 5th and 4th Divisions, under Leith and Cole, upon the French left centre.
-They had been told to move on when Bradford's Portuguese brigade should be sufficiently near to cover the right flank of the 5th Division, and the necessity of waiting for this support caused their attack to be delivered perceptibly later than that of Pakenham.
-Leith had drawn out his division in two lines, the first consisting of Greville's brigade (3/1st, 1/9th, and both battalions of the 38th) and the first battalion of the 4th, brought up from the rear brigade (Pringle's) to equalize the front of the two lines: the second consisted of the rest of that brigade (the second battalion of the 4th, the 2/30th, and 2/44th) and the Portuguese of Spry (3rd and 15th Line).
-There was a heavy skirmishing line in front, composed of all the British light companies and the 8th Caçadores 1.
-Cole had a smaller force, as his left brigade (Anson's) had been told off to the defence of the British Arapile: the 3/27th was holding that rocky knoll, the 1/40th was at its foot in support.
-Only therefore the Fusilier brigade (under Ellis of the 23rd) and Stubbs's Portuguese formed the attacking force.
-They were in a single line of seven battalions, with a heavy skirmishing screen composed of four light companies and the whole of the 7th Cacadores 2.
-The Fusilier brigade of the 4th Division went through the end of the village of Arapiles, which it did by files from the right of companies, the companies forming up again on the east side of the place, upon their sergeants regularly sent out as markers.
+WE must now turn from the exploits of Pakenham and the 3rd Division to deal with the great central attack of Wellington frontal striking force, the 5th and 4th Divisions, under Leith an Cole, upon the French left centre.
+They had been told to mov on when Bradford's Portuguese brigade should be sufficient near to cover the right flank of the 5th Division, and the necessity of waiting for this support caused their attack to be delivered perceptibly later than that of Pakenham.
+Leith he drawn out his division in two lines, the first consisting Greville's brigade (3/1st, 1/9th, and both battalions of tl 38th) and the first battalion of the 4th, brought up from the rear brigade (Pringle's) to equalize the front of the two lines the second consisted of the rest of that brigade (the secon battalion of the 4th, the 2/30th, and 2/44th) and the Portugue of Spry (3rd and 15th Line).
+There was a heavy skirmishin line in front, composed of all the British light companies ar the 8th Caçadores 1.
+Cole had a smaller force, as his left brigat (Anson's) had been told off to the defence of the British Arapile the 3/27th was holding that rocky knoll, the 1/40th was at i foot in support.
+Only therefore the Fusilier brigade (und Ellis of the 23rd) and Stubbs's Portuguese formed the attack ing force.
+They were in a single line of seven battalions, wit a heavy skirmishing screen composed of four light compani and the whole of the 7th Cacadores2.
+The Fusilier brigade the 4th Division went through the end of the village of Arapile which it did by files from the right of companies, the compani forming up again on the east side of the place, upon the sergeants regularly sent out as markers.
 This defile delayed the advance of the division, which therefore attacked decidedly later than Leith's men, the joint movement being in an échelon, with the right leading and the left considerably refused.
-It was obvious that when the 4th Division drew near to the French line on the plateau, it would be exposing its left flank to the hostile division (Bonnet's) which was massed on and near the Greater Arapile.
+It was obvious that when the 4th Division drew near to the French ine on the plateau, it would be exposing its left flank to the hostile division (Bonnet's) which was massed on and near the Greater Arapile.
 Wellington had noted this, and had given special discretionary orders to Pack, directing him to use his independent brigade for the sole purpose of protecting the near flank of the 4th Division; he might attack the Arapile, as the best means of holding back Bonnet from descending against Cole's line, or might manœuvre below the knoll for the same purpose.
 When the dangerous moment came, Pack, as we shall see, took the bull by the horns, and assailed the precipitous height in front with his whole 2,000 men.

-$^{^{1}}$ All this from Leith Hay, ii. p.
-53. The $1/88 {\rm th}$ had joined from Lisbon only twelve hours back.
+1 All this from Leith Hay, ii. p.
+53. The 1/38th had joined from Lisb only twelve hours back.

-^a This is proved by the narrative of the Brunswick captain, Wachholz, who commanded the company of that corps attached to the Fusilier brigade.
+2 This is proved by the narrative of the Brunswick captain, Wachho who commanded the company of that corps attached to the Fusilier brigat